[Advanced] Future-Ready Architecture

 Transition to Neuralese Systems

 With neuralese, the beneficial circular dependency doesn't disappear—it becomes supercharged.
 Models could assess "this problem requires precision" versus "this problem needs creativity" with orders of magnitude more context.
 The unified context would be far more complete as systems maintain complex reasoning chains without compression losses.
-Every component in our architecture would operate with a dramatically higher bandwidth.
+Every component in our architecture would operate with dramatically higher bandwidth.

 The Agent Core's identity manifestation would express richer, more nuanced professional behaviors.
 Context Graphs could guide more sophisticated navigation with better awareness of the complete problem landscape.
 Dynamic Behaviors could make more intelligent adaptations based on deeper contextual understanding.
 Functional Memory could provide even more targeted and relevant information.
 The entire Memory-Knowledge-Reasoning system would operate at a level of integration we can only approximate today.